Application of Sharia by country: Historical background

 Sharia is a religious law forming part of the Islamic tradition.
-Traditional theory of Islamic jurisprudence recognizes four sources of sharia: the Quran, sunnah (authentic hadith), qiyas (analogical reasoning), and ijma (juridical consensus).
-Different legal schools—of which the most prominent are Hanafi, Maliki, Shafi'i, Hanbali and Jafari (Shia)—developed methodologies for deriving sharia rulings from scriptural sources.
+Traditional theory of Islamic jurisprudence recognizes four sources of Sharia: the Quran, sunnah (authentic hadith), qiyas (analogical reasoning), and ijma (juridical consensus).
+Different legal schools—of which the most prominent are Hanafi, Maliki, Shafi'i, Hanbali and Jafari (Shia)—developed methodologies for deriving Sharia rulings from scriptural sources.
 Traditional jurisprudence (fiqh) distinguishes two principal branches of law, ʿibādāt (rituals) and muʿāmalāt (social relations), which together comprise a wide range of topics.
-Thus, some areas of sharia overlap with the Western notion of law while others correspond more broadly to living life in accordance with God's will.
+Thus, some areas of Sharia overlap with the Western notion of law while others correspond more broadly to living life in accordance with God's will.

 Classical jurisprudence was elaborated by private religious scholars, largely through legal opinions (fatwas) issued by qualified jurists (muftis).
-It was historically applied in sharia courts by ruler-appointed judges, who dealt mainly with civil disputes and community affairs.
-Sultanic courts, the police and market inspectors administered criminal justice, which was influenced by sharia but not bound by its rules.
+It was historically applied in Sharia courts by ruler-appointed judges, who dealt mainly with civil disputes and community affairs.
+Sultanic courts, the police and market inspectors administered criminal justice, which was influenced by Sharia but not bound by its rules.
 Non-Muslim (dhimmi) communities had legal autonomy to adjudicate their internal affairs.
 Over the centuries, Sunni muftis were gradually incorporated into state bureaucracies, and fiqh was complemented by various economic, criminal and administrative laws issued by Muslim rulers.
-The Ottoman civil code of 1869–1876 was the first partial attempt to codify sharia.
+The Ottoman civil code of 1869–1876 was the first partial attempt to codify Sharia.

 In the modern era, traditional laws in the Muslim world have been widely replaced by statutes inspired by European models.
 Judicial procedures and legal education were likewise brought in line with European practice.
-While the constitutions of most Muslim-majority states contain references to sharia, its classical rules were largely retained only in personal status (family) laws.
+While the constitutions of most Muslim-majority states contain references to Sharia, its classical rules were largely retained only in personal status law.
 Legislators who codified these laws sought to modernize them without abandoning their foundations in traditional jurisprudence.
-The Islamic revival of the late 20th century brought along calls by Islamist movements for full implementation of sharia, including hudud capital punishments, such as stoning.
-In some cases, this resulted in traditionalist legal reform, while other countries witnessed juridical reinterpretation of sharia advocated by progressive reformers.
+The Islamic revival of the late 20th century brought along calls by Islamist movements for full implementation of Sharia, including hudud capital punishments, such as stoning.
+In some cases, this resulted in traditionalist legal reform, while other countries witnessed juridical reinterpretation of Sharia advocated by progressive reformers.
 While hudud punishments hold symbolic importance for their proponents and have attracted international attention, in countries where they make part of the legal system, they have been used infrequently or not at all, and their application has varied depending on local political climate.

-Some Muslim-minority countries recognize the use of sharia-based family laws for their Muslim populations.
-The adoption and demand for sharia in the legal system of nations with significant Muslim-minorities is an active topic of international debate.
-Reintroducing sharia in Muslim-majority nations has been described as "a longstanding goal for Islamist movements", and attempts to introduce or expand sharia have been accompanied by controversy, violence, and even warfare.
+Some Muslim-minority countries recognize the use of Sharia-based family laws for their Muslim populations.
+The adoption and demand for Sharia in the legal system of nations with significant Muslim-minorities is an active topic of international debate.
+Reintroducing Sharia in Muslim-majority nations has been described as "a longstanding goal for Islamist movements", and attempts to introduce or expand Sharia have been accompanied by controversy, violence, and even warfare.

 Types of legal systems

-The legal systems of Muslim countries may be grouped as: mixed systems, classical sharia systems, and secular systems.
+The legal systems of Muslim countries may be grouped as: secular systems, mixed systems, and classical Sharia systems.